rosco-m68k/rosco_m68k/firmware/rhombus-monitor/README.md

 I figured if this also didn't work then it would at least eliminate my own code as the reason the receiver didn't work.

-It didn't (and as of today, doesn't) work.
-So it seems the problem is most likely a hardware issue.
+~It didn't (and as of today, doesn't) work.
+So it seems the problem is most likely a hardware issue.~
+EDIT: Input is now working.
+The issue was found to be a faulty MC68901 IC - after replacing that it immediately worked.
+The monitor itself however does not work, instead it causes an illegal instruction on entry of any valid command.
+I suspect there is stll something MC68020-specific in here that VASM isn't picking up even with the -m68010 flag.

 This code remains the property of it's original author(s) and is subject to the original license.
 The original README is reproduced below in its entirity.